FINANCIAL SETTLEMENTS ATTRACTED TO DIVORCE & SEPARATION

 Unmarried Couples Legal Rights.

 If you are married you have legal rights to financial provision from your spouse on divorce.
-Regrettably, if you are not, the position is not the same.
+Regrettably, if you are not, the legal position is not the same.
 If you want to know more visit our unmarried couples legal rights page or contact us to see how best we can help you.